BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Insulin: role, synthesis, maturation and secretion

-• actions on the metabolism of sugars, lipids, proteins
+• Effects on the metabolism of sugars, lipids, proteins

 • Glucagon: structure, action, receptor

-• Production of ketone bodies in chronic starvation (secretion of glucagon)
+• Production of ketone bodies in long-term starvation (secretion of glucagon)

-• The biochemical basis of TDM1 (Diabetes Type 1) and TDM2.
+• The biochemical basis of DMT1 (Diabetes Type 1) and DMT2.
 Similarities and differences, therapeutic management.

 • Hypoglycemia

-• About leptin: where is it produced, where does it act, how does it affect the body’s fuel and energy balance
+• About leptin: where it is produced, where it acts, how it affects the fuel and energy balance of the organism.

 • Composition of plasma and its difference from serum.

-• The electrophoretic sorting of plasma proteins, acute phase proteins and C-reactive protein
+• The electrophoretic separation of plasma proteins, acute phase proteins and C-reactive protein

-• The nature and biological role of albumin, α1-antitrypsin, ceruloplasmin, transferrin and γ-globins and clinical implications of disturbances in the levels or activity of these proteins.
+• The nature and biological role of albumin, α1-antitrypsin, ceruloplasmin, transferrin and γ-globins and clinical implications of disorders in the levels or activity of these proteins.

 • Characteristic changes in electrophoretic separation patterns of plasma proteins – indication of pathological conditions.